oracle-livelabs/partner-solutions/oke-px-workshop/px-deploy/px-deploy.md

 * An Oracle Cloud account
 * A Portworx Central Account
-* All previous labs successfully completed
+* A working knowledge of Kubernetes

 ## Task 1: Generate Specification